nanonyme/simplepreprocessor/README.md

 Supported macros: ifdef, ifndef, define, undef

 Limitations:
  * multiline defines supported but whitespace handling may not be 1:1 with real preprocessors. trailing whitespace is removed, indentation from first line is removed
  * indirect self-reference not supported. this now raises an error. remove when commented about
  * no magic with the semicolon. if you want a semicolon in the result, write it in your macro
+ * no includes as for now